Lox728/SEITM/README.md

 # SEITM
-TIPE project - y2021/2022 - in collaboration with J. Racki and H.Bourdais
+TIPE Project - y2021/2022 - in collaboration with J. Racki and H.Bourdais

 For this project, we had to work on the topic of Health